Sprint Goal Validator,

 Make every ticket reference the goal

-SprintFlint pins the sprint goal to every issue and tracks goal-hit rate sprint over sprint.
-The goal stops being a meeting artefact.
+SprintFlint pins the sprint goal to every issue and tracks goal-hit rate sprint over sprint, so it stays in front of the team instead of buried in the planning doc.

 Sprint goal validation FAQ